Work & Career

 Don’t ever say, “That’s too hard”

 You may think you’re just being honest, but by verbally expressing your doubt you’re showing that you don’t have faith in your boss’s ability to assign you tasks or your ability to complete them.
 If your boss gave you a job, it’s usually because they think you can do it and be successful.
 “A big pet peeve of mine is when an employee says ‘This looks hard’,” Brown-Massey says.
 “Words are powerful and they can turn into a self-fulfilling prophecy for you or instill doubt in others.”
-Positive thinking is a skill that will help you throughout your life, in fact it’s one of the 13 strategies of straight-A students even post-grads will love.
+Positive thinking is a skill that will help you throughout your life.

 Startups aren’t glamorous money machines